-PE, Health and Wellbeing
+PE, Sport and Well-Being

 We believe that good health and wellbeing is central to effective learning and preparation for a successful independent life.

 Miss Emily Stocks - Lead for Health and Wellbeing

 Through our promotion of health and wellbeing we aim to ensure that children and young people develop the knowledge and understanding, skills, capabilities and attributes which they need for mental, emotional, social and physical wellbeing now and in the future so our children can:

 - make informed decisions in order to improve their mental, emotional, social and physical wellbeing